TGS

 Highways agency advice to drivers as colder weather returns

-seen at 17:58, 15 December in Commonwealth War Graves Commission News - national.
+seen at 17:58, 15 December in Commonwealth War Graves Commission News - national (Our copy).

 Bt sentenced following fatal ladder fall

-seen at 17:50, 15 December in Skills Development Scotland News - national.
+seen at 17:50, 15 December in Skills Development Scotland News - national (Our copy).

 Communications company BT has been fined £300,000 following the death of a worker who fell from a ladder while carrying out installation works.